rust-lang/book/second-edition/nostarch/chapter01.md

 ```

 Cargo has generated a “Hello World!” for you, just like the one we wrote in
 Listing 1-1!
-So that part is the same.
-The differences between our previous
+So far, the differences between our previous project and the
-project and the project generated by Cargo that we’ve seen so far are:

-- Our code goes in the *src* directory
+project generated by Cargo are that with Cargo our code goes in the *src*
-- The top level contains a *Cargo.toml* configuration file
+directory, and we have a *Cargo.toml* configuration file in the top directory.

 Cargo expects your source files to live inside the *src* directory so that the
 top-level project directory is just for READMEs, license information,